• Skip to main content

 I have, however, become accustomed to purchasing markers that cost $3-4 EACH.
 We are long past the cheap stock-up during back-to-school Crayola markers phase.
 Above all else, Caroline loves to draw and markers are her medium.
 And so we print off the Hobby Lobby coupons and buy the markers a couple at a time because they are currently her number one art thing.
 That’s where I’m investing my money.

-Being A Creative Family
+Being a Creative Family

 I love that all three of us are highly-creative individuals.
 Now that Caroline is old enough to self-direct a lot of her creative endeavors, it frees me up to embrace my creativity at a greater rate again.
 I feel like I’ve received part of my life back as Caroline has become more independent in this way.